 - RealBench - Causes items in the crafting station's grid to be deleted when closing the GUI.

 Here are some custom part packs.
 These are not mods.
 In Minecraft 1.14+, these are data packs.
-In 1.12.2, the files must be extracted into the config folder.
+Simply drop them into your data packs folder!
+(In 1.12.2, the files must be extracted into the config folder.)

 Want your pack featured here?
 Send me a link on Discord (link to server at top) or in a private message on Curse.
 There is not really any standard format for packs at the moment.
 But a good solution is to use a GitHub repo.
 See my "Basic Mod Metals" pack below for an example.
 If you choose to include a license, I recommend The Unlicense.